SvenGroot/Ookii.BinarySize/README.md

 ## Other features

-Besides offering formatting and parsing, Ookii.BinarySize aims to make using it as convenient as possible, and offers several features that make it as easy to use as the primitive numeric types.
+Besides offering formatting and parsing, Ookii.BinarySize aims to make using it as convenient as possible, and offers several features for that purpose.

 - Provides size constants [`Kibi`][], [`Mebi`][], [`Gibi`][], [`Tebi`][], [`Pebi`][] and [`Exbi`][].